chef/chef-web-docs/content/chef_search.md

 </tbody>
 </table>

-If you just want to use each result of the search and don't care about the aggregate result you can provide a code block to the search method.
+If you just want to use each result of the search and do not care about the aggregate result you can provide a code block to the search method.
 Each result is then passed to the block: